jeroenhoogland/jeroenhoogland.github.io/_posts/2019-06-26-Links&literature.md

 ## Nice solutions for typical problems in R
 * Get inner, outer, left, and right joins [link](https://stackoverflow.com/questions/1299871/how-to-join-merge-data-frames-inner-outer-left-right)

+## Assignment problem
+* Easy example of the assignment problem as a linear program, solved using the lpSolve package in R [link](https://towardsdatascience.com/operations-research-in-r-assignment-problem-4a1f92a09ab)

 ## Covid-19
 * Prediction models for diagnosis and prognosis of covid-19: systematic review and critical appraisal (Wynants et al.)(https://doi.org/10.1136/bmj.m1328)